How to Force Git Pull to Overwrite Local Files

 Together, these commands will update your local feature branch with the latest changes from the remote’s 'develop' branch.

-Please note that there are several other combinations of git commands which achieve the same result of overwriting your local file changes without saving them.
+Please note that there are several other combinations of git commands that achieve the same result of overwriting your local file changes without saving them.

 How to force git pull but save local file changes